realpython/realpython-blog/2014/2014-09-07-flask-by-example-implementing-a-redis-task-queue.markdown

 print(job.get_id())
 ```

-Here we use the queue that we initialized earlier and call the `enqueue_call()` function.
-This adds a new job to our queue and that job runs the `count_and_save_words()` function with the URL as the argument.
-The `result_ttl=5000` line argument tells RQ how long to hold on to the result of the job for - 5,000 seconds.
-Then we output the job id to the terminal.
+Here we used the queue that we initialized earlier and called the `enqueue_call()` function.
+This added a new job to the queue and that job ran the `count_and_save_words()` function with the URL as the argument.
+The `result_ttl=5000` line argument tells RQ how long to hold on to the result of the job for - 5,000 seconds, in this case.
+Then we outputted the job id to the terminal.
 This id is needed to see if the job is done processing.

 Let's setup a new route for that...

-## New Route
+## Get Results

 ```python
 @app.route("/results/<job_key>", methods=['GET'])